IDSN - Interior Design

 IDSN 101 Intro to Interior Design: 3 Credits (3 Lec)

-This course introduces design as it relates to interior design, architecture and related professions, through the study of the elements and principles of design and the ways in which humans interact with designed environments and elements.
+(F, Sp) This course introduces design as it relates to interior design, architecture and related professions, through the study of the elements and principles of design, tools of design and an exploration of the ways in which humans interact with designed environments.
+Students develop an appreciation for the responsibilities of the profession.
 (ARCH majors substitute ARCH 121).

 IDSN 110 Hist of Dsgn I Ancnt-1900: 3 Credits (3 Lec)

-This course offers exposure to stylistic variations found in interior design of the ancient world and traditional Europe.
-Students will become aware of how these styles have been the impetus for pre-1900 architecture and decorative arts in America.
-(ARCH majors substitute ARCH 322/323).
+(F) This course offers exposure to stylistic variations found in interior design of the ancient world, Asia and traditional Europe.
+Students will become aware of how these styles have been the impetus for pre-1900 architecture and decorative arts globally and specifically in America.
+Work will include sketchbooks, research, critically thinking through analyzing art and architecture (ARCH majors substitute ARCH 322/323).

 IDSN 111 Hist Dsgn II 1900-Contemp: 3 Credits (3 Lec)

-This course is a continuation of the study of the development of the interior environment from the 19th century to the present.
-The difference in the basic philosophy between 19th and 21st century design is emphasized.
+(Sp) This course is a continuation of the study of the development of the interior environment, art and architecture from the 19th century to the present.
+The difference in the basic philosophy between 19th and 21st century design is emphasized, while recognizing the historical influences that are happening in today’s design.
 (ARCH majors substitute ARCH 322/323).

 IDSN 122 Textiles and Interior Finishes: 3 Credits (3 Lec)